eggplantbren/StarStudded/README.md

 StarStudded
 ===========

-StarField but based on DNest4/RJObject.
+Produce probabilistic catalogs ― that is, a posterior distribution for the number of stars, and their positions and fluxes, from noisy images of a crowded field.

-(c) 2015―2018 Brendon J. Brewer, Alex Malz, and Daisy Leung.
+(c) 2015–2018 Brendon J. Brewer, Alex Malz, and Daisy Leung.

 ## License